 In April, the FSB arrested several people for their alleged role in a bomb attack at the St. Petersburg Metro on April 3 which killed 16 people and injured dozens of others.

 On May 11, Russian prosecutors charged three of the suspects with involvement in a “terrorist act.”

 Russia’s Investigative Committee added that seven other suspects will be charged in the near future.

 A group suspected of links to al-Qaeda claimed responsibility for the attack, saying the bombing was a response to Russia’s involvement in the war against militants, apparently making a reference to Moscow’s campaign against terrorists in Syria.

 Russia started a bombing campaign in Syria in September 2015 at the official request of the government in Damascus.

 The airstrikes against Daesh and al-Qaeda-lined terrorist groups greatly boosted Syria’s position in the war as the Syrian military and its allies managed to purge militants from the key city of Aleppo late last year.

 Thousands of Russian nationals are estimated to have joined the militant groups in Syria since the war began six years ago.

 Besides helping Damascus with the anti-terror campaign, Russia has defended its military presence in Syria as a preemptive measure aimed at preventing possible terror attacks on its soil when militants return home.

-Posted by Gordon Duff, Senior Editor on May 25, 2017, With 1827 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on May 25, 2017, With 1843 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.